-Fast Company Is Hiring An Editorial Assistant
+FAST COMPANY IS HIRING AN EDITORIAL ASSISTANT

-Are you fascinated about the evolving workplace of the future?
+Do the intricacies of work-life fascinate you?
 Are you constantly searching for ways to increase your productivity?
-Do live for understanding the strange and wonderful ways our brains work?
+Do you live for understanding the strange and wonderful ways our brains work?

 If so, you might have the makings of the next editorial assistant for FastCompany.com.